From Segments to Scenes: Temporal Understanding for Agentic Autonomous Driving via Vision-Language Models: Abstract

 \section{Abstract}

-Temporal understanding in autonomous driving (AD) remains a significant challenge, even for recent state‑of‑the‑art (SoTA) Vision-Language Models (VLMs).
-Prior work has introduced datasets and benchmarks aimed at improving temporal reasoning, but these have emphasized other video content, including sports, cooking, and movies.
-No existing benchmark focuses exclusively on the unique challenges of temporal understanding in ego‑centric AD footage.
-To fill this gap, the Temporal Understanding in Autonomous Driving (TAD) benchmark is presented, which evaluates VLMs’ ability to capture the dynamic relationships between actions in AD.
-TAD comprises nearly 6,000 question–answer (QA) pairs, spanning 7 human‑designed tasks.
-In addition, an evaluation is performed that consists of 9 closed- and open-source generalist models as well as SoTA AD specialist models.
-When applied to TAD, current SoTA models demonstrated substandard accuracies, largely due to imperfect fine-grained motion understanding.
-To improve motion understanding and overall accuracy on TAD, two novel training-free solutions are proposed: Scene-CoT, that leverages Chain-of-Thought (CoT) and TCogMap, which incorporates an ego-centric temporal cognitive map.
-The proposed approaches are integrated with existing VLMs and improve average accuracy on TAD by up to 17.72\%.
-By introducing TAD, benchmarking multiple SoTA models, and proposing effective enhancements, this work aims to catalyze future research on temporal understanding in AD.
+Vision-Language Models (VLMs) are increasingly deployed as the perception and reasoning backbone of autonomous agents acting in the wild, with autonomous driving (AD) being one of the most safety-critical instances.
+Reliable temporal understanding is essential for such agents to anticipate events, attribute causes, and act safely in dynamic environments, yet this remains a significant challenge even for state-of-the-art (SoTA) VLMs.
+Prior video benchmarks have emphasized other content (sports, cooking, etc.), yet no existing benchmark focuses \textit{exclusively} on temporal understanding for \textit{both short- and long-form} AD footage.
+To fill this gap, we present the Temporal Understanding in Autonomous Driving (TAD) benchmark, comprising nearly 6{,}000 question-answer (QA) pairs across 7 tasks, and evaluate 9 closed- and open-source generalist as well as AD-specialist models.
+Current SoTA models perform substantially below human accuracy on TAD.
+To improve the temporal reasoning of VLM-based driving agents, we propose two novel \textit{training-free} solutions: \textbf{Scene-CoT}, which uses Chain-of-Thought (CoT) reasoning, and \textbf{TCogMap}, which incorporates an ego-centric temporal cognitive map produced by a trajectory-analysis module that operates as an agentic tool around the VLM.
+Integrated with existing VLMs, our methods improve average accuracy on TAD by up to 17.72\% and by up to 10.35\% on STSBench.
+By introducing TAD, benchmarking SoTA models, and proposing effective enhancements, this work aims to catalyze further progress on temporal understanding for agentic AD systems operating in the wild.
 The benchmark and evaluation code are available at ${\href{https://huggingface.co/datasets/vbdai/TAD}{\text{Hugging Face}}}$ and ${\href{https://github.com/vbdi/tad_bench}{\text{GitHub}}}$, respectively.